CloudLabsAI/CloudLabs-Guide-for-Instructors/README.md

-# Instructors' Guide to the CloudLabs Platform ??
+# Instructors' Guide to the CloudLabs Platform

-# CloudLabs Instructor's Guide ??

-## Overview
+## The Big Picture

-This is a supplement guide to getting started on accessing the hands-on Databricks labs, using CloudLabs AI platform.
+This is a supplement guide to getting started with the CloudLabs platform and accessing the hands-on Databricks labs.

-## Contents:
+## Table of Contents:

 * [Login to CloudLabs](./)
 * [View and Manage On Demand Labs](./)